-Prior to joining R+A, Barbara was the publicity and events manager at Aperture Foundation, the photography nonprofit and publisher.
-In that role, she directed institutional communications, digital marketing, and publicity campaigns for more than 40 publications, internationally-traveling exhibitions, and major projects annually, including the launch of programmatic partnerships with the Hermès Foundation and Paris Photo.
-Barbara also managed events, sponsorships, and cross-promotional exchanges with cultural institutions and corporate brands, and regularly produced programming in New York and at partner institutions internationally.
-Previously, she worked in a marketing role at Phillips auction house and has held a variety of positions at visual and performing arts nonprofits, including internships at the Mann Center for the Performing Arts and The Barnes Foundation.
+Prior to joining R+A, Barbara was the publicity and events manager at Aperture Foundation where she spearheaded institutional communications, publicity campaigns, digital marketing, and social media for more than 120 publications, internationally-traveling exhibitions, and initiatives, including the launch of programmatic partnerships with the Hermès Foundation and Paris Photo.
+Barbara also managed events, sponsorships, and cross promotional exchanges, and produced programming at partner institutions internationally.
+Previously, she worked in a marketing role at Phillips (New York), and as gallery manager at the visual arts non-profit Transformer (Washington, DC), and has held internships at The Barnes Foundation and Mann Center for the Performing Arts (Philadelphia).

 Since 2014, Barbara has been adjunct faculty in arts marketing at SUNY Purchase College.
 She has served on the advisory boards of the Honolulu Biennial and Musée magazine.
 Barbara received a master’s degree in museum studies from Johns Hopkins University and graduated cum laude from Catholic University with a double major in art history and philosophy.